marcinszewczykArch/FootballStock/README.md

     ~~- if all failed - stop fetching~~
     ~~- if any found - scan next N number~~§
 ~~- cleanup existing tests~~
-- new tests for playerProfile Client, cache and fetch streams ~~- get rid of .get in fetch players streams~~
+~~- get rid of .get in fetch players streams~~
+~~- create dynamoDb client~~
+- userState and events to use dynamoDB
+- cleanup with decoders / encoders
+- implement more test cases
+- architectural diagram
 - design and add http endpoints
 - add technical endpoints to check player memory and cache
-- architectural diagram
 - read envs from cloud (aws credentials)
-~~- create dynamoDb client~~
 - create dynamoDb resources in cloud
 - own instance for transfermarkt parser service - separate container
 - authentication mechanism <- sth to study, separate table in dynamo?